mDIS and Yii2 PHP Classes

 method might have some additional value, 'safe'

 .
 This means this attribute is not constrained by some validation rules and still marked as 'safe'.
 We can assign anything to this field.
-If was not marked as 'safe', it would be ignored by the setAttributes()
+If it was not marked as 'safe', it would be ignored by the setAttributes()

 method of the yii\base\Model